Skip to main content

 Fast Forward Program

-Overload Courses: An overload course is a high school level course that is taken in excess of the student’s regular school work load.
-These courses are offered online, during the summertime, and after school.
-In the event that a student incurs a cost for such courses, the Fast Forward program can pay up to $225.00 for the cost of the course.
-Overload courses must be above and beyond the full course load offered by the iSucceed, and all overload courses must be approved by the iSVHS Counselor.
+Overload Courses: An overload course is a high school level course that is taken in excess of the student’s regular school day.
+These courses are offered online, during the summertime, and before/after school.
+In the event that student incurs a cost for such courses, the Advanced Opportunities program can pay up to $225 for the cost of the course.
+Overload courses must be above and beyond the full course load offered by iSucceed, and all overload courses must be approved by the iSVHS Counselor.
 For most overload courses, iSucceed uses Idaho Digital Learning Academy.

-Dual Credit: Dual credit are courses taken by high school students that are transcribed on their high school and college transcripts.
-The Fast Forward program can pay for up to $75.00 per credit, and in most cases, the cost of these credits is $65.00.
-Dual Credit courses can also be taken online, by virtual conferencing, or in some cases students can go directly to the college/university campus.
+Dual Credit: Dual credit are college courses taken by high school students that are transcribed on both their high school and college transcripts.
+The Advanced Opportunities program can pay up to $75 per credit.
+Dual Credit courses can be taken online, in-person at the student’s high school, or in some cases students can go directly to the college/university campus.

-Exams: Student can utilize Fast Forward funds to pay for a variety of college-credit bearing or professional technical exams.
+Exams: Students can utilize Advanced Opportunities funds to pay for a variety of college-credit bearing or career-technical exams.
 These include Advanced Placement (AP), International Baccalaureate (IB), College Level Examination Program (CLEP), or Career & Technical Education (CTE) exams.

 Early Graduation Scholarship

 Scholarships can be used at Idaho public post-secondary institutions.
 The awarded amount will double for students who graduate two years early and will triple for students who graduate three years early.
-If a student elects not to attend a college or university immediately after high school, they will have up to 28 months to utilize the scholarship before it expires.
+If a student elects not to attend a college or university immediately after high school, they will have to apply within two years of their high school graduation to utilize the scholarship before it expires.

 Challenging Courses